 Books as learning resources are fairly individual in their value.
 Once a person has gleaned all they can from the pages and absorbed the words for themselves, many books end up relegated to dust-gathering in someone’s home.
 Through our shared shelves, one individual book can add value again and again; different people can benefit from its insights and different ideas can be sparked by its suggestions.
 This establishes a foundational shared body of knowledge from which more constructive, higher-level conversations can begin to emerge.
 As a supplemental professional development strategy, it is incredibly effective and relatively inexpensive.

-Having knowledge in common can be a great way to integrate people, and to create a more efficient and productive team dynamic.
+Having knowledge in common can be a great way to integrate people and to create a more efficient and productive team dynamic.
 Once two members of the office have digested the same information, they not only have a piece of shared knowledge, but they have something to talk about and connect over in a meaningful way.
-While you can’t, and shouldn’t, expect everybody to come to think in the exact same way, the bookshelf encourages people to come together over these ideas and to form an engaged workplace community.
+While you can’t, and shouldn’t, expect everybody to come to think in the same way, the bookshelf encourages people to come together over these ideas and form an engaged workplace community.

 A subtler, but just as powerful, effect of the book club is in the message it transmits to your office.
 By having such resources readily available, you are communicating that your company values learning and is invested in both individual and group knowledge advancement.
 A culture of learning is one that breeds interested, and interesting, employees, and conveys to them that their own intellectual expansion can be a priority.